dnt-Innovation-GmbH/decoders/decoders/connector/dnt/dnt-lw-esi/description.md

-The dnt LoRaWAN® energy sensor intefrace (dnt-lw-esi) is a battery powered device to integrate smart meters into the LoRaWAN® network.
-It can collect data from electricity and gas meters with different sensors.
+The dnt LoRaWAN® Energy Sensor Interface (dnt-lw-esi) is a battery-powered device designed to integrate smart meters into the LoRaWAN® network.
+It can collect data from electricity and gas meters using various types of sensors.